ExploringLies/lies-have-short-legs/docs/index.md

 ### Top lying month is ...

 Let's find out during which months the number of false statements is the biggest.
-False statements include statements that are _false_, _pants-fire_, and _barely_true_.
+False statements include statements that are _false_, _pants on fire_, and _barely true_.

 First, let's see the total count distribution of statements over the months.

 <a data-fancybox="gallery" href="images/statement_month_count.png"><img src="images/statement_month_count.png"></a>

-From this plot we can see that the biggest number of statements is made during the October probably because the voting usually ends in November.
+From this plot we can see that the biggest number of statements is made during the October, this reflects the fact that elections occur in November.

-Now, it will be nice to see the count of statement labels during each month, to see how many statements were positive (_true_, _mostly-true_, _half-true) and negative depending on the month.
+Now, it will be nice to see the count of statement labels during each month, to see how many statements were positive (_true_, _mostly-true_, _half-true_) and negative depending on the month.
 Labels are noted in the plot's legend.

 <a data-fancybox="gallery" href="images/statement_month_count_with_labels.png"><img src="images/statement_month_count_with_labels.png"></a>

 From this plot, we can notice that the biggest number of false statements is given during the October as well.
-In addition, the number of _Pants on Fire_ statements is also the biggest during the October.
-We should not conclude here that polititians lie the most durning the October.
+In addition, the number of _pants on fire_ statements is also the biggest during the October.
+We should not conclude here that politicians lie the most during the October.
 It is true that the number of false statements during the October is the highest, but we should not forget that also the total number of statements is also highest during this month.

 Let's see the percentage of negative statements in comparison to the total amount of statements given in that month.

 <a data-fancybox="gallery" href="images/statement_month_count_percentage.png"><img src="images/statement_month_count_percentage.png"></a>